Elizabeth-Warren/exercise-toes/coding_exercise_documentation.md

 ## Step 2: Send us your `actblue.py`

-Reply to the email we sent you with your actblue.py.
+Reply ALL to the email we sent you with your actblue.py.
 Thank you thank you!

 (Next steps of the interview process may involve a screen-share coding interview building on top of your work in this repo.)